 My husband agreed and they spent the afternoon together in that quiet spot.
 He never quite recovered from the shock of his wife's death, and when he died was laid beside her.

 When the Assembly was in session, the queer old building on Dewdney Avenue housed within its restricted walls men who would have been great at any council board.
 Haultain was easily the most commanding figure.
 He was a splendid parliamentarian and, although he never cultivated the art of pleasing the multitude, could on occasion reach heights of restrained eloquence.
-There was an honesty and sincerity about every utterance that arrested attention.
+There were honesty and sincerity about every utterance that arrested attention.
 His exposition of a subject was clarity itself and his diction polished and scholarly.
 He was fair to those who differed with him, and never indulged in the flouts and jeers too common in Canadian public life although, when roused, he was a master of the satire that,

 "Should, like a polished razor keen,

 wound with a touch that's scarcely felt or seen".